China shares, yuan drop after U.S. Fed turns more hawkish | Business

 - China

-Chinese shares slumped to nearly 16-month lows and the yuan fell against the dollar on Thursday as global investors worried that the U.S. Federal Reserve would move aggressively to curb inflation.
+Chinese shares slumped to nearly 16-month lows and the yuan fell the most in seven months against the dollar on Thursday, as global investors worried that the U.S. Federal Reserve would move aggressively to curb inflation.
 China's CSI 300 blue-chip share index closed down nearly 2% to its lowest level since Sept.
 30, 2020, and the Shanghai Composite index ended 1.8% lower.

 The CSI Smallcap 500 Index and the start-up market ChiNext declined 2.6% and 3.6%, respectively.
 More than 94% of the stocks listed in China's A-share markets dropped, according to data from financial information services provider Wind.

-The slump came amid a global pull back in equities after U.S. Federal Reserve Chairman Jerome Powell warned that inflation remains above the Fed's long-run goal and supply chain issues may be more persistent than previously thought.
-"The recent performance of overseas markets is a factor weighing on the A-share markets," said Zhang Yangbing, an analyst at Zheshang Securities.
+The slump came amid a global pullback in equities after the Fed chief warned that inflation remains above the Fed's long-run goal and supply chain issues may be more persistent than previously thought.
+"The recent performance of overseas markets is a factor weighing on the A-share markets," said Zhang Yanbing, an analyst at Zheshang Securities.
 "Moreover, investors are worried there may be more corrections in overseas markets when mainland markets are closed during the holiday."

 Mainland Chinese markets will be shut for China's week-long Lunar New Year holiday, which starts Jan.
 31. Foreign investors were heavy sellers of Chinese shares on Thursday, with Refinitiv data showing 11 billion yuan of outflows through the northbound leg of China's Stock Connect programme.